Blog

 | min read

-Dynamic pricing is the practice of adjusting prices in real-time based on market demand, competition, and other factors.
-While this pricing strategy has long been a staple in consumer-facing industries, B2B industrials companies have largely remained skeptical.
+Dynamic pricing - adjusting prices in real-time based on factors like market demand and supply conditions - has long been a staple in consumer-facing industries.
+However, B2B industrials companies have largely remained skeptical.

-Artificial Intelligence (AI) on the contrary seems to be on top of everyone’s minds and B2B Industrials companies are no exception.
+Meanwhile, Artificial Intelligence (AI) seems to be on top of everyone’s minds and B2B Industrials companies are no exception.
 The media is full of example use cases on AI.
 These can range from demand forecasting, segmenting customers, deeper customer insights, automation along the lead-to-cash and customer care processes, reduced margin leakage, predictive maintenance, and many others.

 "AI's integration into the industrial sector will be profoundly disruptive, leading to new business models, enhanced operational efficiencies, and the redefinition of the workforce.
 The impact will be far-reaching, necessitating strategic adaptation."